< Back to Licenses and Permits

 Deferred Hunter Education Code

-The Deferred Hunter Education License is a one-year permit that allows a person without hunter-education certification to legally hunt.
+The Deferred Hunter Education Code is a one-year permit that allows a person without hunter-education certification to legally hunt.
 It may be acquired once in a lifetime.
 A hunter may apply and use a Deferred Hunter Education Code as long as he or she:

 - is at least 16 years old and born after Dec.
 31, 1968, and is not hunter-education certified;

 - is in the immediate presence of an adult who is at least 21 years of age and possesses valid hunter education certification, or who was born on or before Dec.
 31, 1968;

 - Possesses a valid Arkansas hunting license;

 - Has not been convicted of or forfeited bond for prior violation of Hunter Education Certification Requirements, and